0x251e/0x251e.github.io/_posts/2024-08-06-OR-operator-in-sh-vuln.markdown

 ---
-layout:post
-title:"Why || Might Be Dangerous in Your Shell Scripts" category:"linux" date:2024-08-06
+title:  "Why || Might Be Dangerous in Your Shell Scripts"
+category:   linux
+date:2024-08-06
 ---